Thoughts on getting out the vote and our impact.

 IMPORTANT: SIGN the ballot envelope with the same signature you used on your application form.
 The number one reason ballots are rejected is a failure to sign!

-The ballot should be mailed back to the Travis County Clerk and received by November 8 (election day).
+The ballot should be mailed back to your County Clerk and received by November 8 (election day).

 Pro Tip: Mail your ballot by Halloween!